 - attach all relevant information (e.g., grant proposal, consent forms, questionnaires, recruitment flyers and scripts, debriefing statements) to your application; and

-- You will also need to complete either an on-line tutorial or campus workshop on the responsible conduct of research prior to submitting your HSRC application or exemption request.
+- You will also need to complete the on-line tutorial on the responsible conduct of research before receiving approval of your HSRC application or exemption request.

 Initially, when you submit your research proposal for HSRC review, you should select one of two options.
-After carefully reviewing the criteria for exemption from formal HSRC review (see above) and/or consulting with the HSRC office, if you believe your research qualifies for exemption, you should submit the "Request for Exemption" form to the Human Protections Administrator.
-If your study does not meet one or more of the exemption criteria, you should submit the full "Human Subjects Review Committee Application" form.
-Even if you believe your study is exempt from formal HSRC review, you must submit an exemption request form and receive the Human Protections Administrator's certification of your exemption prior to initiating your research.
+After carefully reviewing the criteria for exemption from formal HSRC review (see above) and/or consulting with the HSRC office, if you believe your research qualifies for exemption, you should submit the "Request for Exemption" form to the human protections administrator.
+If your study does not meet one or more of the exemption criteria, you should submit the full "Human Subjects Review Council Application" form.
+Even if you believe your study is exempt from formal HSRC review, you must submit an exemption request form and receive the human protections administrator's certification of your exemption prior to initiating your research.

-The most common error made by investigators is failure to download the most recent version of the needed form from the HSRC Forms web page.
+The most common error made by investigators is failure to download the most recent version of the needed form from the Forms and Templates page.
 Cutting and pasting on a previously used application form (or within the Application Help Manual) may delay review of your application.

 Good question!
 Federal regulations concerning the conduct of research with human participants require that institutions not only review and approve an investigator's initial study proposal, but they also require that research protocols be reviewed on a continuing basis.
 Furthermore, if an investigator wants to make changes in previously approved study procedures, these modifications are also subject to HSRC review and approval.
 Finally, there may be occasions in which unanticipated problems occur during the course of a study; in all cases, these events must be reported to the HSRC in keeping with the federal requirements for human research.
 HSRC provides a form for each of these occasions.